 LNDC has developed and launched a Strategic Plan 2018-2022 with the objective of mobilising the private sector and all available resources around industrial development, particular focusing on rural areas.

 Factory inspections are conducted to assess workplace circumstances and thereby ensure harmonious relations between employers and employees, as well as investor-compliance with the country’s labour laws.
 A specifically-designed checklist of all labour-related issues facilitates prompt detection and intervention where necessary.

 The corporation administers the Partial Credit Guarantee Scheme, where the commercial banks provide loan guarantees (on a 50/50 risk sharing basis) to entrepreneurs who wish to start or expand medium to large businesses but do not have sufficient collateral/security.
 Furthermore, the launch of the M20 million Supply Chain Finance facility, one of the four components of LNDC’s Enterprise Development Facility (EDF), is an important step.

-The LNDC was one of the winners at the UNCTAD Investment Promotion Awards at the World Investment Forum in Nairobi, Kenya, in July 2016.
-The Corporation was honoured for its instrumental role in forging effective collaboration with strategic partners, in particular the Industrial Development Corporation of South Africa and the China-Africa Development Fund, to promote investment in strategic projects in infrastructure, agriculture, energy and manufacturing.
+The LNDC was one of the winners at the United Nations Conference on Trade and Development (UNCTAD) Investment Promotion Awards at the World Investment Forum in Nairobi, Kenya, in July 2016.
+The corporation was honoured for its instrumental role in forging effective collaborations with strategic partners, in particular the Industrial Development Corporation of South Africa and the China-Africa Development Fund, to promote investment in strategic projects in infrastructure, agriculture, energy and manufacturing.
 Its efforts have attracted investment in renewable energy and in rural areas.